Rules

 Article 10 – Executive Committee

 10.01 The President, Vice President and Treasurer will serve as the Executive Committee of CHI.
-The Executive Committee shall be elected at a board of directors meeting following the Plenary.
+The Executive Committee shall be elected at a board of directors meeting following the Assembly.

-10.03 The Executive Committee may meet in person or by virtual conference call.
+10.03 The Executive Committee may meet in person or by virtual conference call; the quorum for Executive Committee meetings shall be (two) 2 of the Executive Committee members.
 A resolution in writing and signed by all members of the Committee is as valid as if it had been passed at a meeting of the Committee and will be effective on the date stated in the resolution.
 A resolution proposed in an email to all members of the Committee that is confirmed by email as received and agreed to by all members of the Committee, is as valid as if it had been passed at a meeting of the Committee and will be effective on the date of the last email agreeing to the resolution.

-10.04 Any of the President, Vice President or Treasurer may authorize expenditures, signing of documents and contracts on behalf of CHI.
+10.04 Any of the President, Vice President or Treasurer may authorise expenditures, signing of documents and contracts on behalf of CHI.

-10.05 If a member of the Executive Committee resigns before the end of their term, an election will be held at the next Plenary meeting to fill the resulting vacancy.
+10.05 If a member of the Executive Committee resigns before the end of their term, an election will be held at the next Assembly meeting to fill the resulting vacancy.
 The member then elected will serve for the balance of the vacating member’s term.
-If the vacancy arises between Plenary meetings, the Board will appoint one of its members to fill the vacancy on the Committee.
-The person so appointed will serve until the next meeting of the Plenary, at which time an election will be held to fill the position for the balance of the original term.
+If the vacancy arises between Assembly meetings, the Board will appoint one of its members to fill the vacancy on the Committee.
+The person so appointed will serve until the next meeting of the Assembly, at which time an election will be held to fill the position for the balance of the original term.

 Article 11 – Election Committee